nparmhans/Eloquent-JS/README.md

 ##Challenges

 ##Challenge 1: Program Structure
-This section will test skillsin:
+This section will test skills in:
 * Expressions and statements, variables
 * Keywords and reserved words
 * The environment